Statistical Test of Distance--Duality Relation with Type Ia Supernovae and Baryon Acoustic Oscillations: Methods

 From these random samples, we derive the sample for $\rd$, which is necessary for application with BOSS BAO distances.
 Following the discussions in \citet{2012MNRAS.427.2168M} and \citet{2014MNRAS.441...24A}, we evaluate $\rd$ as a function of $(h, \densm, \densb h^2)$ using the software CAMB \citep{2000ApJ...538..473L, cambzenodo} with the other cosmological parameters fixed at the values of the BOSS fiducial \lcdm model specified in \citet{2017MNRAS.470.2617A}.
 The CP set thus generated is denoted by the label ``Synthetic'' in the rest of this paper, for it is based on the combination of independent observation constraints.
 The sample size is $2 \times 10^6$.

-The other CP choice is based on the Markov chain Monte Carlo analysis for the Bayesian cosmological parameter constraints of the KiDS-450 tomographic weak lensing (WL) survey \citep{2017MNRAS.465.1454H}, including posterior samples\footnote{\url{http://kids.strw.leidenuniv.nl/sciencedata.php}} for $H_0$, $\densm$, and $\rd$.
+The other CP choice is based on the Markov chain MC analysis for the Bayesian cosmological parameter constraints of the KiDS-450 tomographic weak lensing (WL) survey \citep{2017MNRAS.465.1454H}, including posterior samples\footnote{\url{http://kids.strw.leidenuniv.nl/sciencedata.php}} for $H_0$, $\densm$, and $\rd$.
 They are valuable as an independent, data-informed source for $\densm$ and $\rd$.
 However, WL alone offers no informative update on its $H_0$ prior.
-If one had accepted the $H_0$ constraint as it is, its value ranges not represented by informative observational measurements \citep[such as ][]{2016ApJ...826...56R, 2017Natur.551...85A} would have been over-weighted.
+If one had accepted the $H_0$ constraint as it is, value ranges far removed from informative observational measurements \citep[such as][]{2016ApJ...826...56R, 2018ApJ...855..136R, 2017Natur.551...85A} would have been over-weighted.
 For this reason, we perform a re-weighting of the Markov chains by a weighting function $f_h$, the Gaussian PDF underlying the $h$ distribution in the Synthetic CP set.
 The re-weighting is implemented with an accept--reject MC algorithm.
 For each sample point in the KiDS-450 Markov chain output, it is randomly accepted with the suitably normalized probability $p \propto f_h$.
 Overall, the acceptance rate is about 32.6\%, leaving a sample size of about $6.9 \times 10^5$.
 We have verified that the induced shifts in the distributions of $\densm$ and $\rd$ are about $0.1 \sigma$.
-This confirms that the $h$-based re-weighting does not contaminate the relevant WL-inferred cosmological parameters notably.
-We thus obtain an alternative CP set, and for simplicity, in the following sections we refer to it as ``KiDS''.
+This confirms that the $h$-based re-weighting does not contaminate the relevant WL-inferred cosmological parameters noticeably.
+We thus obtain an alternative CP set, and for simplicity, in the following sections we refer to it as ``KiDS.''